-- (a) an instruction by a participant to place at the disposal of a recipient an amount of money by means of a book entry or electronic transfer on the accounts of a participant; - (b) an instruction which results in the assumption or discharge of a payment obligation as defined by the rules of that payment system; or - (c) an instruction by a participant to transfer the title to, or interest in a financial instrument by means of a book entry on a register, or otherwise.
+- (a) an instruction by a participant to place at the disposal of a recipient an amount of money by means of a book entry or electronic transfer on the accounts of a participant; - (b) an instruction which results in the assumption or discharge of a payment obligation as defined by the rules of that payment system; or

+(c) an instruction by a participant to transfer the title to, or interest in a financial instrument by means of a book entry on a register, or otherwise.

-3. Application of the Act.
+2. Application of the Act.

-This Act applies to-
+- (1) This Act applies to-

 - (a) an operator of a payment system;

 - (b) a payment service provider; and

 - (c) an issuer of a payment instrument.

+- (2) This Act shall not apply to securities deposited or held in the Securities Central Depository established under the Securities Central Depository Act, 2009 and traded at the Uganda Securities Exchange.

-4. Objects of the Act.
+3. Objects of the Act.